jimmybutton/newsblog/README.md

 # newsblog
-A simple news blog with CRUD functionality
+A simple news blog with CRUD functionality based on flask